george-studenko/100_Days_of_ML_Code/README.md

 Here you can find a very useful [Machine Learning Glossary](https://developers.google.com/machine-learning/glossary/)

+## Day 31 : Oct 30, 2018

+**Today's Progress** : Still working on the Image caption project, implementing a function for inference, since this is a bit of a special network I have to implement something different than the ```forward``` function.

+**Thoughts**: I would normally use the forward function to make inference, but this time seems to be a bit different since it should only take the image features as input and not the captions this time.

 ## Day 30 : Oct 29, 2018

 **Today's Progress** : Kept working on the Image caption project, tunning hyperparameters for the network and training the first epochs on the network, I've also been reading more about activation functions and Adam optimizer.